You may remember learning about social exchange theory in Psych 101.

 Yet, there are way too many employees who negatively rate their one-on-one meetings or would want them to be improved:

 5. Managers have rock-star employees who are the best at what they do, but employees are actually have a hard time following rules

 From management’s perspective, hardworking employees who consistently overdeliver and can be relied on to get the job done are obviously desirable.
 But even the best employees in the world can’t get away with everything.

 In the interest of maintaining a happy staff — one where everyone is treated equally — you may be forced to sever ties with talented individuals.

 To prevent a situation from ever reaching that point, make sure all of your employees know exactly what’s expected of them.
 If your rock-star employee is always coming in 90 minutes late and leaving an hour early, let that person know right away that the behavior is completely unacceptable.

-6. Though they like a product, customers can decide dealing with a company is too much of a hassle
+6. Though they like a product, customers can decide that dealing with a company is too much of a hassle

 Imagine a customer is in love with a certain brand.
 They love everything the brand puts out.
-The products are well made and affordable.
+The products are well-made and affordable.

 Rather than continuing to deal with the company, the customer might decide that it’s no longer worth it and take their business elsewhere.

 As you can see, social exchange theory plays an enormous role in the workplace and employee engagement.
-The good news is that managers who understand the theory and actively manage relationships in tune with it are likely to have happier staffs and more satisfied customers.
+The good news is that managers who understand the theory and actively manage relationships in tune with it are likely to have happier staff and more satisfied customers.